shapeshed/shapeshed.com/content/posts/photoshop_cs3_quick_selection_tool.md

-{
-  "slug": "photoshop-cs3-quick-selection-tool",
-  "title": "Photoshop CS3 - Quick Selection Tool", "date": "2007-11-18T00:00:00+00:00",
++++
+date = "2007-11-18T00:00:00+00:00"
-  "description": "If you are not already using the quick select tool you should give it a go - it can be far more efficient than the magic wand or magnetic lasso tools.", "tags": [
+description = "If you are not already using the quick select tool you should give it a go - it can be far more efficient than the magic wand or magnetic lasso tools." slug = "photoshop-cs3-quick-selection-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop CS3 - Quick Selection Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 The quick select tool allows you to select areas of photographs more quickly than standard tools.
 Although it is not perfect it can give amazing results and save you time.